 Research Opportunities for Undergraduate Students

 Undergraduate students work one-on-one or in small teams on scholarly projects under the supervision of a faculty mentor.
 By pursuing undergraduate research or creative endeavors, students learn how disciplines advance and knowledge is acquired; they begin to define and focus their academic and career interests; and they may receive academic credit.
 They have an opportunity to present their research or creative work at the annual Student Research Conference held in the spring semester, at conferences around the country, and across the world.

 The FOUR (Fellowships, Opportunities, and Undergraduate Research) staff helps students identify mentors and research projects in natural and social sciences, engineering and mathematics, humanities and fine arts, and the professions.
-The staff advises undergraduate students across the university, at every step of the way –from helping students understand research in their discipline to providing research support, and funding both the research and the students to present their work.
+The staff advises undergraduate students across the university, at every step of the way –from helping students understand research in their discipline, providing research support, and funding both the research and the students to present their work.
 Additionally, as students are finishing their undergraduate education, FOUR can help them plan for the next steps - research or teaching abroad or funding a graduate education, or year-long internship.
 We help you translate your research to the next stage in your life.

-The FOUR Office supports undergraduate research at the annual Student Research Conference, through the Summer Undergraduate Research Fellowships (SURF) Program, the Leahy Scholars Program, Brennan Summer Scholars, Simon Family Foundation Awards, Mini and Travel Grants, Public Impact Research Internships, as well as vetting applications for the Pre-health/Pre-medical Enhancement Program (PEP) and the Office of the Chief Medical Examiner Internship program.
+The FOUR Office supports undergraduate research at the annual Student Research Conference, through the Summer Undergraduate Research Fellowships (SURF) Program, the Leahy Scholars Program, Brennan Summer Scholars, Simon Family Foundation Awards, Mini and Travel Grants, as well as vetting applications for the Pre-health/Pre-medical Enhancement Program (PEP) and the Office of the Chief Medical Examiner Internship program.